By Tim Lambert

 The Tudors were also fond of desserts (if they could afford them).
 The rich ate preserved fruit, gingerbread, sugared almonds and jelly.
 However in the 16th century sugar was very expensive so most people used honey to sweeten their food.

-Marzipan was popular in England from the 15th century.
+Marzipan was eaten in England from the Middle Ages.
 Marzipan is a paste made of almonds and sugar.
 The Tudors used marzipan to make edible sculptures of animals, castles, trees and people called subtleties.

 At Christmas the Tudors enjoyed mince pies, but they had far more significance than today in that they had 13 ingredients to represent Jesus and the apostles, they contained fruit (raisins, currants, prunes) and spices (cloves, mace, black pepper, saffron) and also mutton to represent the shepherds.
 The fashion was for them to be shaped like a crib, but this practice was banned by Oliver Cromwell.